keerthivasan-devflow/react-basics/react-xplore/notes/notes1.md

 1. How to create hierarchial structure of React Elements in React?
 2. How to create siblings React Element?

-# PART 5
-1. Library vs. Framework
-2. React can be applied to specific sections of your website, such as the header, and you can even integrate it into an existing project.
-3. A framework requires that the entire application be built using that framework.

 # LEARN MORE
 1. crossorigin attribute
+ -  When you load a script from different domain, the browser will block certain operations for security reasons unless the    server explicitly allows it.
+Therefore, this controls whether and how the script should be allowed to interact with resources from different origins while respecting security policies like CORS (Cross-Origin Resource Sharing).

+- "anonymous" (default) - Request will be made without any credentials If the server responds with a valid CORS header (e.g., Access-Control-Allow-Origin), the script is executed.
+Otherwise, the browser will block the script.
+- "use-credentials"
+    The server must include the Access-Control-Allow-Credentials header, and the Access-Control-Allow-Origin header must not be set to * (it must specify a specific domain).

+    The credentials are sent along with the request, and the server must respond with the correct CORS headers that allow the use of credentials.

 2. Framework vs. Library
+    - React can be applied to specific sections of your website and you can even integrate it into an existing project.
+    - A framework requires that the entire application be built using that framework.